ibm-cloud-docs/apiconnect/ri-user-over.md

 ---

 copyright:
-   years: 2020, 2021
+   years: 2020, 2024
-lastupdated: "2020-10-15"
+lastupdated: "2024-07-02"

-keywords: management, Reserved plan, develop, manage, use, publish, socialize, customer, consumer, lifecycle
+keywords: management, Reserved plan, develop, manage, use, publish, socialize, customer, consumer, lifecycle, API Connect

 subcollection: apiconnect

 ---

-{:external: target="_blank" .external}
-{:shortdesc: .shortdesc}
-{:codeblock: .codeblock}
-{:pre: .pre}
-{:screen: .screen}
-{:tip: .tip}
-{:important: .important}
-{:note: .note}
+{{site.data.keyword.attribute-definition-list}}

 # What is {{site.data.keyword.apiconnect_short}} Reserved?

 {: #ri-user-over}

 {{site.data.keyword.apiconnect_short}} V10 Reserved lets you create and manage APIs directly in {{site.data.keyword.cloud_notm}}.
 {: shortdesc}

 ## Managing the API lifecycle in {{site.data.keyword.apiconnect_short}}

 {: #lifecycle_ri-user-over}

 {{site.data.keyword.apiconnect_short}} enables you to manage the lifecyle of your APIs with a set of integrated features.
 Use the {{site.data.keyword.apiconnect_short}} Reserved plan to host your APIs in the cloud and easily complete the tasks needed for all phases of an API's life: